 BSBLDR403 Lead team effectiveness

 PSPREG010 Prepare a brief of evidence

-BSBLEG416 Apply the principles of the law of torts
+BSBLEG523 Apply legal principles in tort law matters

 BSBWOR404 Develop work priorities

 Evidence contributing towards competency will be collected throughout the program.
 This process allows a student's competency to be assessed in a holistic approach that integrates a range of competencies.
 Evidence is gathered through the following; Written projects, Online quizzes, Observation of skills, Oral and written questions.